 What are some of the best children’s books for 4-year-olds?
 Storytime gives us parents or grandparents an intimate time to share an adventure with our children.
 Below you’ll find a list of happy healthy kid-approved children’s books for 4-year-olds or school-aged children.
-Reading picture books out loud with your kids brings more to the story.
+Reading picture books aloud with your kids brings more to the story.
 There are numerous studies about the benefit of reading with your kids, even before they are born!
 It’s a great time to love each other, have a laugh, or ignite conversation.

-From PBS Kids they recommend starting early with storytime.
+PBS Kids recommend starting early with storytime.
 To read often, read the pictures, and to take a minute and talk about the story, to ask each other questions about it.
-They go onto say, “the more words that are in a child’s language world, the more words they will learn, and the stronger their language skills are when they reach kindergarten, the more prepared they are to be able to read, and the better they read, the more likely they will graduate from high school”
+They go on to say, “the more words that are in a child’s language world, the more words they will learn, and the stronger their language skills are when they reach kindergarten, the more prepared they are to be able to read, and the better they read, the more likely they will graduate from high school”

 From All4Kids.org they say reading also helps with cognitive development, improves language skills, serves as a platform for academic success, creates a special bond, improves imagination and creativity, plus increases concentration.

 What to read?

 Not all picture books are the same.
 I’ve read hundreds of books and there are some books that made one eyebrow go up and my face cringe.
 Toddlers want to giggle, they want happy stories, and they want the reader to be goofy.
 Let’s face it, we all want that!
 The stories below are picked as the best based on the story, the ease of reading, how the words flow, and most importantly, PLOT!
 Many times I’ve asked myself how some books got published!
 Let me save you some time and disgusted faces.
 I’ve done the homework for you on the best picture books for kids